StatCan/aaw/docs/en/3-Pipelines/Kubeflow-Pipelines.md

 At their core, each _component_ has:

-- a standalone application, packaged as a
+- A standalone application, packaged as a
   [docker images](https://docs.docker.com/get-started/), for doing the actual work.
 The code in the docker image could be a shell script, python script, or anything else you can run from a Linux terminal